mainwp/mainwp-child/readme.txt

 == Changelog ==

 = 4.2.1 - 4-14-2022 =
+* Fixed: An issue with setting BackupBuddy plugin Settings
+* Fixed: An issue with generating client reports on setups with large amount of data
 * Updated: `meta.mainwp.com` URLs changed to `managers.mainwp.com`
+* Updated: `privacy-policy.txt` file

 = 4.2 - 4-5-2022 =
 * Fixed: An issue with detecting abandoned plugins and themes on some setups